Book Book Your Stay

 Which hike should you pick first?

 If you want a simple basecamp for these trail days, see rooms.
-Sleeping in Duck Creek lets you start high, stay cooler, and keep both the short hikes and the longer alpine trails within easy reach.
+Staying with us in Duck Creek lets you start high, stay cooler, and keep both the short hikes and the longer alpine trails within easy reach.